davdroman/Popsicle/README.md

 Here's an super simple example of how to use `DRDynamicSlideShow`.
 You can check out the example app, too.

-First, just need to add a `DRDynamicSlideShow` instance to your view.
+1. First, just need to add a `DRDynamicSlideShow` instance to your view.

-Then, you can use the following method to add subviews to it on the page you want:
+2. Then, you can use the following method to add subviews to it on the page you want (you can simply use `addSubview:` as well):

 		[dynamicSlideShow addSubview:coolSubview onPage:0];

-And finally you just need to add whatever effects you want to those subviews when the specified page is being swiped.
+3. Finally, you just need to add whatever effects you want to those subviews when the specified page is being swiped.

 		[self.slideShow addDynamicEffect:[DRDynamicSlideShowEffect dynamicEffectWithSubview:coolSubview page:0 keyPath:@"alpha" toValue:@0 delay:0]];

-	// OR
+	or

 		[self.slideShow addDynamicEffect:[DRDynamicSlideShowEffect dynamicEffectWithSubview:coolSubview page:0 keyPath:@"alpha" fromValue:@0 toValue:@1 delay:0]];

-Notice that there are two methods for instantiating a `DRDynamicSlideShowEffect`.
+Notice there are two methods for instantiating `DRDynamicSlideShowEffect`.
 If you want the subview to animate from the current state, just use `dynamicEffectWithSubview:page:keyPath:toValue:delay:`.
 Else, use `dynamicEffectWithSubview:page:keyPath:fromValue:toValue:delay:`.

-So, as you can see, all we need to add each effect is 1 line of code.
+So, as you can see, all we need for adding each effect is 1 line of code.
 Pretty amazing, isn't it? :)

 ## Known issues